safe-global/safe-docs/reference/safe-core-sdk/protocol-kit/README.md

 ### `createDisableModuleTx`

-Returns a Safe transaction ready to be signed that will disable a Safe module.
+Returns a Safe transaction ready to be signed that will disable a Safe Plugin.

 ```typescript
 const safeTransaction = await safeSdk.createDisableModuleTx(moduleAddress)